 To everyone, may you enjoy a happy and blessed Thanksgiving!
-Remember all that there is for which to be thankful. 🙂
+Remember all, that there is much for which to be thankful. 🙂

 It is St. Valentine’s Day, a day for love and romance, especially as reflected in our culture and history.
 Valentine’s Day is a day that is important for couples, though it is also important for everyone.
 On Valentine’s Day, everyone can show a little more love, respect, appreciation, and understanding toward each other.

 I’ve already heard the national news today of a plot to kill people in a mall in Canada that was thwarted.
 Later today, I heard about a cartoonist in Denmark who was killed – an artist who apparently depicted Mohammed in a negative manner.
 There are also likely so many more countless tragedies, hate crimes, and killings that have occurred around the world.

 Today – as every day – however, should be a day for spreading love, kindness, compassion, and understanding.
 Do not be the person who is ugly toward or who hurts others.
 Take the opportunity to do an act of kindness for another.